carehs12/guardianes_informaticos/docs/implemented_solution.md

 ### Asumptions

   Once the problem has been described, we proceed to solve it in a systemic way.
-  The algorithm consists of two parts, an initial valid solution, and a series of iterations that will optimize that solution to both reduce the difference in hours between the employees, and try to reduce the number of times a person is swapped on the same day.
+  The algorithm consists of two parts: an initial valid solution, and a series of iterations that will optimize that solution to both reduce the difference in hours between the employees, and try to reduce the number of times a person is swapped on the same day.

   For the algorithm to work under any circunstance, we have to establish two asumptions:

   1. The week has 7 days always, and the shifts are 24 hours always.
 The algorithm doesn't care if on one day the shift is only from 8:00 to 18:00, it will always work on 24 hours days.
 This is why a preprocessing step is added, to prepare the data for the algorithm

   2. There has to bee improvement on every cycle, if there is no improvement, we have reached a **local** minimum, and the algorithm stops

 ### Preprocessing

-  In order to illustrate the algorithm, we will add an example, for this example, we will consider 2 employees, working on weeks of 2 days, of 6 hours each.
+  In order to illustrate the algorithm, we will add an example.
+For this example, we will consider 2 employees, working on 2-days weeks of 2, and 6 hours each day.
 Take in mind that this is for demostration purposes, and the results here can be expanded to 7 days, 24 hours and any number of employees.